ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-06-monitoring-weather/04-lesson-02-extension.md

 ![makecode-extension-oled-04](assets/makecode-extension-oled-04.png)

-The documentation shoul have "tinkeracademy" in the name.
+The documentation should have "Tinkeracademy" in the name.

 ![makecode-extension-oled-05](assets/makecode-extension-oled-05.png)